syncfusion-content/xamarin-docs/Xamarin/Introduction/Control-Dependencies.md

 ## Exporting SfDataGrid to Excel and PDF

-For exporting SfDataGrid to excel and PDF, the following references need to be added in your application.
+For exporting SfDataGrid to Excel and PDF, the following reference need to be added in your application.

 <dl>
   <dt>NuGet</dt>